Quick Answer

 How Much Warning You’ll Actually Get

 For major winter storms, you typically get 3 to 7 days of advance warning.
-Modern meteorology is remarkably good at predicting large-scale winter weather events.
-The National Weather Service issued warnings about Uri almost a week before it hit.
-ERCOT itself knew demand would spike.
-The problem wasn’t prediction — it was action.
-Most people heard the warnings, assumed it would be a dusting or a day of inconvenience, and went about their business.
+Modern meteorology is remarkably good at predicting large-scale winter weather events — the National Weather Service issued warnings about Uri almost a week before it hit.
+The problem wasn’t prediction.
+It was action.
+Most people heard the warnings, assumed it’d be a dusting or a day of inconvenience, and went about their business.
 By the time they realized this was different, the roads were impassable and the stores were empty.

 Rural residents face the added reality that they’re last in line for utility restoration and road clearing.
 Urban dwellers deal with density — more people competing for fewer emergency resources, more apartment buildings with no alternative heating, and water pressure drops that hit high-rises first.

-Hour one is about heat retention, not heat generation.
 The moment you lose power in a winter storm, your home starts bleeding warmth.
 A well-insulated house might hold livable temperatures for 8 to 12 hours.
 A poorly insulated one can drop below 50°F inside within 3 to 4 hours when it’s single digits outside.
-Your first move is to identify one room to heat and seal it off.
+Your first move is to pick one room to heat and seal it off.
 Choose an interior room, ideally south-facing for passive solar gain during the day.
 Hang blankets or heavy fabric in the doorways.
 Move everyone into that room.
 This is your survival core.

-If you have a propane heater rated for indoor use, now is when you fire it up.
+If you’ve got an indoor-rated propane heater, now’s when you fire it up.
 And that carbon monoxide detector better already be installed with fresh batteries.
-In my CERT and Wilderness First Responder training, we’re taught that carbon monoxide poisoning presents identically to fatigue and flu symptoms — which is exactly why victims don’t recognize it until it’s too late.
+In my Wilderness First Responder training, we’re taught that carbon monoxide poisoning presents identically to fatigue and flu symptoms — which is exactly why victims don’t recognize it until it’s too late.
 CO is colorless and odorless.
-You’re drowsy, then you’re unconscious, then you’re dead.
-During Uri, it was the second-leading cause of death, right behind hypothermia.
+You’re drowsy, then unconscious, then dead.
+During Uri, it was the second-leading cause of death.

 Within the first 24 hours, your focus shifts to water and pipes.
 If temperatures are dropping below freezing and your heat is out, your pipes are on a countdown.
 Know where your main water shutoff valve is before the storm hits.
 If pipes freeze, you need to shut off water to prevent catastrophic flooding when they eventually thaw and burst.
 If you still have water pressure, fill every bathtub, pot, and container you own immediately.
 This is when you rely on your stored water supply — and if you need a framework for how much and how to store it, emergency water storage and purification covers the specifics.

-Days two and three are where the psychological grind begins and physical danger escalates.
-If you have elderly family members or infants in the home, they are at acute risk of hypothermia even at indoor temperatures that feel merely uncomfortable to a healthy adult.
+This is where physical danger escalates and morale drops.
+If you’ve got elderly family members or infants in the home, they’re at acute risk of hypothermia even at indoor temperatures that feel merely uncomfortable to a healthy adult.
 Sleeping bags rated to 0°F or below for every member of the household are critical.
 Layer them with thermal underlayers and wool socks.
 Cotton kills in cold weather — it holds moisture against the skin.
 Wool and synthetics insulate even when damp.

 You need a non-electric cooking method — a camp stove with propane canisters or a wood-burning option — to prepare hot food and drinks.
 Calories are heat.
 A hot meal does more for morale and survival than most people realize.
 If you’re building out this kind of gear setup, best camping gear for emergency preparedness covers the essentials.
 For a complete supply framework for this critical initial window, see our guide on building a 72-hour emergency kit.